Yepthatsit/gammarecorder/README.md

 # gammarecorder
-audio utlility to record audio data from gamma spectrometer
+audio utlility to record audio data from gamma spectrometer.
+Warning development in progress